muscleee/Login/README.md

 an exe file, can register an account, using firebase to store user information, using pygame to write a game

-fllowing are the screenshots of the program
+following are the screenshots of the program
 #
 # Home page :